bradyblough/School-Projects/java_quiz_game/README.md

    - After answering all five questions, the program will calculate your score as a percentage of correct answers.
    - Your final score will be displayed on the screen.

-Enjoy the quiz game and see how well you can score!
+Enjoy the quiz and see how well you can score!
 Have fun!